Ben Wyatt (footballer)

-Benjamin Thomas Wyatt (born 4 February 1996) is an English professional footballer who plays as a left back for Torquay United.
+Benjamin Thomas Wyatt (born 4 February 1996) is an English professional footballer who plays as a left back.

 Career

 After playing youth football with Norwich City and Ipswich Town, and in non-league for Maldon & Tiptree, Wyatt signed a one-year professional contract with Colchester United in May 2016.
 He moved on loan to Concord Rangers in October 2016.
 He moved to Braintree Town in August 2017.
 After playing for St Albans City, he signed for Sutton United in September 2019.
 He was released by the club upon the expiry of his contract on 30 June 2022.

 In July 2022 he signed for Torquay United.
+He was released at the end of the 2022–23 season following their relegation.

+On 19 July 2023, Wyatt agreed to return to St Albans City following his release from Torquay.